Create an Autonomous AI Agent Workflow in Python

 Our script uses a simple but powerful multi-agent architecture:

-- The Planner Agent: This is the project manager.
-You give it a complex goal (e.g., "Research the top 3 AI trends for 2025 and write a summary report").
-It uses its reasoning ability, often through a technique called Chain-of-Thought, to break the goal down into a logical, step-by-step plan.
-This is known as task decomposition.
+- The Planner Agent: The project manager.
+You give it a complex goal (e.g., "Research the top 3 AI trends for 2025").
+It uses reasoning to break the goal down into a logical, step-by-step plan.

-- The Executor Agent: This is the specialist.
+- The Executor Agent: The specialist.
 It takes a single, well-defined subtask from the Planner (e.g., "Find recent articles about generative AI") and executes it.
-In a more advanced system, this agent would have access to tool use, like browsing the web or querying a database.

 - The Orchestrator: The main loop of our script acts as the orchestrator, feeding the overall goal to the Planner and then passing each subtask to the Executor one by one until the plan is complete.